Thai police say they won't deport Saudi woman seeking asylum

 Despite efforts by the Saudi government to curtail the scope of male guardianship laws, women who attempt to flee their families in Saudi Arabia have few good options inside the kingdom.
 They are often either pressured to reconcile with their families, are sent to shelters where their movement is restricted or face arrest for disobeying their legal guardian.

-The AP reached Alqunun by telephone Sunday night in her hotel room and she spoke briefly, saying that she was tricked into giving up her passport upon arrival in Bangkok.

-"Someone told me he would help me get a visa for Thailand, so I can go inside," she said.
-"After that, he took my passport.
-After one hour, he came with five or four people and told me my family wants me.
-And they knew I had run away and should go back to Saudi Arabia."

-In various statements she's made, she has identified the man who took her passport as a Kuwait Airways employee or a Saudi Embassy official.
-She said Saudi and Thai officials then told her she would be returned to Kuwait on Monday, where her father and brother are awaiting her.
+Alqunun has said she was tricked into giving up her passport upon arrival in Bangkok by a man she has variously identified as a Kuwait Airways employee or a Saudi Embassy official.
+She said Saudi and Thai officials then told her she would be returned to Kuwait on Monday, where her father and brother were awaiting her.

-While the Saudi Embassy in Thailand denies Saudi authorities are involved in attempts to stop Alqunun from traveling to Australia, the kingdom has in the past forcibly returned citizens home.
+While the Saudi Embassy in Thailand denied that Saudi authorities were involved in attempts to stop Alqunun from traveling to Australia, the kingdom has in the past forcibly returned its citizens home.

-Khashoggi, an outspoken critic of the crown prince who had fled Saudi Arabia and was living abroad, was killed inside the Saudi Consulate in Istanbul in a plot the kingdom said was aimed at forcing his return to Saudi Arabia.

 Saudi Arabia's charge d'affaires in Bangkok, Abdullah al-Shuaibi, was quoted in Saudi media as saying that Alqunun was stopped by Thai authorities because she did not appear to have a return ticket, a hotel reservation or itinerary to show she was a tourist.
 He said the Saudi Embassy has no authority to stop anyone at the airport and that such a decision would rest with Thai officials.